-Insurance companies are legally obliged to guarantee claims arising from insurance contracts by establishing tied assets.
-Owing to this rule, insured persons have a liability substrate which ensures that their claims under insurance contacts will be satisfied before the claims of all other creditors if an insurance company becomes insolvent.
+Insurance companies, provided they are not exclusively active in reinsurance, are legally obliged to guarantee claims arising from insurance contracts by establishing tied assets.
+Owing to this rule, insured persons have a liability substrate which ensures that their claims under insurance contacts will be satisfied before all other creditors should the insurance company become insolvent.

-All insurance companies, with the exception of reinsurers, must obey special rules when investing tied assets.
-These are set out in FINMA Circular 2016/5 and specify not only the eligible asset classes but also the requirements to be met by insurance companies in terms of their investment organisation and processes.
-The rules contain precisely formulated restrictions for riskier asset classes.
+The Circular also defines the special requirements involved in setting up tied assets and regulates the eligible asset classes, together with the requirements to be met by insurance companies in terms of investment organisation and processes.
+These rules contain precisely formulated restrictions for riskier asset classes.

-FINMA and the authorised audit firms monitor compliance with these rules on at least an annual basis and in the event of special occurrences.
+FINMA and audit firms monitor compliance with investment rules usually on an annual basis and also in case of special circumstances.

-In its annual Report on the insurance market, FINMA shows the types of capital investments used by insurance companies for their tied assets.
+In its annual Report on the insurance market, FINMA publishes the types of investments used by insurance companies for their tied assets.

 To ensure compliance with these rules, FINMA also carries out on-site supervisory reviews of selected insurance companies.